 Be that as it may, it’s still important for the producers to inform the public that what they’re consuming is an ad.
 It’s their responsibility to do so and it’s the right of the consumers to know what they’re consuming.

 The examples we’ve discussed in this article all embody that.
 They don’t deviate from the content and context of the platform where they’re placed and this is why they’re effective.
-Learning from how they created their ads is a great foundation in creating your own native ads.
+Learning from how they created their ads is a great foundation for creating your own native ads.

 LinkDoctor is an ethical white hat link-building service that aims at building organic links to help your brand stay on top of SERP.
-Visit our blog for more digital marketing and SEO related reads and resources.
+Visit our blog for more digital marketing and SEO-related reads and resources.